Club Championship League System and Rules/Guidelines for the current season.

 Bonus points will be awarded along the same lines as in the championship league.

-To qualify for a trebles team in 2018/19 you will need to have completed at least 4 races
+To qualify for entry into a trebles you must have completed a minimum of 4 championship races the previous season.

 The Masters League is run in addition to the existing 'Finish Sequence' based league but